okx/okbchain/CONTRIBUTING.md

 ## Forking

 Please note that Go requires code to live under absolute paths, which complicates forking.
-While my fork lives at `https://github.com/rigeyrigerige/okbchain`, the code should never exist at  `$GOPATH/src/github.com/rigeyrigerige/okbchain`.
+While my fork lives at `https://github.com/rigeyrigerige/brczero`, the code should never exist at  `$GOPATH/src/github.com/rigeyrigerige/brczero`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/okx/okbchain `, and do all the work there.
+Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/okx/brczero `, and do all the work there.

 For instance, to create a fork and work on a branch of it, I would:

   - Create the fork on github, using the fork button.
-  - Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/okx/okbchain`)
+  - Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/okx/brczero`)
   - `git remote rename origin upstream`
-  - `git remote add origin git@github.com:rigeyrigerige/okbchain.git`
+  - `git remote add origin git@github.com:rigeyrigerige/brczero.git`

-Now `origin` refers to my fork and `upstream` refers to the okbchain version.
+Now `origin` refers to my fork and `upstream` refers to the brczero version.
-So I can `git push -u origin master` to update my fork, and make pull requests to okbchain from there.
+So I can `git push -u origin master` to update my fork, and make pull requests to brczero from there.
 Of course, replace `rigeyrigerige` with your git handle.

 To pull in updates from the origin repo, run